 Long-term (3-5 years):

-• Lead a development team.
+• Run my own development team.

 Skills and Qualifications:

-• Learn advanced programming concepts.
+• Tackle advanced programming topics.

 Action Plan